frbrendan/pctireland/README.md

 # Opus Dei Prelature Charitable Trust in Ireland

-This is the home page for the web domain (pctireland.com) of the Prelature Charitable Trust, which supports the apostolic work of the North-West Region of the Prelature of Opus Dei.
+This is the home page for the Prelature Charitable Trust (pctireland.com)

 ---